 We understand that many of our volunteers have busy schedules, and cannot always know for sure when things will come up.
 In these cases, we appreciate that you give us as much notice of your absence as you can.

 Yes, we will train you to work with different disabilities.
 Whistler Adaptive offers comprehensive training across all of our sport programs.
 You will be asked to complete sport and disability specific training for each program and population you will be working with.
 To work with individuals with a cognitive disability, you will be asked to complete our Working with Cognitively Challenged Learners Level 1 course.
 This course is completed online by watching a series of videos on different disabilities.
 You will also be provided with information specific to the disability you are working with.
 Whistler Adaptive Ski and Snowboard Program you will be able to access the client profile, through the WASP extranet.
 You are encouraged to read all you can about the nature of the disability prior to the program.
 The best way to learn is to get out and do it!
-You can also have a look at Resort Municipality's website for details on all that Whistler has to offer for individuals with a disability.

 Our program participants range from individuals who live within the Sea to Sky Corridor (Whistler, Squamish, Mt.
 Currie, Pemberton) to visitors from the Lower Mainland, all over BC, across Canada and around the world.
 We worked with children as young as 3, plus teens, adults or seniors.
 They may have physical disabilities (amputation, paraplegic, quadriplegic, MS, cerebral palsy etc.), have a cognitive disability (autism, ADD, downs syndrome etc.) or a sensory disability (vision loss, hearing loss).
 They may have acquired an injury or been born with their disability.
 Although Whistler Adaptive is a fee for services organization, we do offer bursary assistance to individuals who are not able to afford the program prices.